 The bee bed sits inside the octagonal base of the park’s old, thatched bandstand.
 When the bandstand was removed, the base became a raised flower bed.
 For a long time, nobody quite knew what to do with it.
 In 2019, the Friends of Horsham Park and Horsham District Council decided to change that.
 They ran a competition as part of the Horsham District Year of Culture.
 Local residents were invited to come up with a new planting design that would be good for wildlife and a pleasure to visit.

 The winning design came from Debbie Hepburn, a local resident and regular Wednesday morning volunteer with the Friends group.
 Debbie started by choosing plants she knew were popular with bees.
-Many of those plants were yellow and purple; colours that sit on opposite sides of the colour wheel.
-She used that contrast to create a display that’s both beautiful and brilliant for pollinators.
+She used orange and purple contrast to create a display that was both beautiful and brilliant for pollinators.
 Right at the centre of the bed is a bug hotel, giving solitary insects (including many species of bee) somewhere to nest throughout the year.

-The results speak for themselves.
-In 2021, Horsham District Council and the Friends of Horsham Park won a national Bees’ Needs Champion Award.
-It’s run by DEFRA, the government department that looks after the environment.
+The results spoke for themselves.
+In 2021, Horsham District Council and the Friends of Horsham Park won a national Bees’ Needs Champion Award run by DEFRA, the government department that looks after the environment.

-What started as a forgotten bandstand base is now one of the most purposeful little corners of the park.
-And the bees, of course, don’t know any of that.
-They just turn up.
+The planting scheme has changed in subsequent years, but what began as a forgotten bandstand base is now one of the most purposeful little corners of the park.
+And the bees, of course, don’t know any of that — but they seem happy!